AlexMitsis/portfolio/README.md

 # Alex Mitsis - Portfolio Website

 A modern, responsive portfolio website built with Next.js 15, featuring smooth animations, interactive components, and a contact form integration with Resend.
+Feel free to use this as reference for your own portfolio project.

-## 🎨 Features
+## Features

 - **Responsive Design**: Fully responsive layout optimized for all devices
 - **Smooth Animations**: Framer Motion animations with spring physics